alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 You need permission to export animal feed and pet food.
 What you need to do depends on if you’re exporting [within the EU](#within-the eu) or [outside the EU](#outside-the-eu).

+There are different rules if you’re exporting [processed animal proteins](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html) that will be made into animal food.

 $CTA

 Also check the import rules of the country you’re exporting to.
 Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).